dino-lite/DNX64-Python-API/README.md

 ## Usage

-To utilize `DNX64`, assign the path to `DNX64.dll` and initialize it.
+To utilize `DNX64` API, assign the path to `DNX64.dll` SDK and initialize it.
 Call the corresponding class methods to interact with Dino-Lite or Dino-Eye device.

-- Read `DNX64/__init__.py` to get the full list of provided class methods.
+- Read `DNX64/__init__.py` to get the full list of provided APIs.
 - Users can check more advanced examples in `examples` directory.

 ```py